tommasorigon/India-SequentiaLogit/data-cleaning.md

 ```

-## Graph of Section 1
+## Descriptive analysis

-The following commands reproduce the graph of Section 1
+The following commands reproduce the graph of Section one of our paper.

 ```r